COVID-19 Guidance for Supervisors

-On-campus student work must be in adherence to the same return to work and public health guidance as outlined for staff, which includes but is not limited to:
+On-campus student work must be in adherence to the same return to work and public health guidance as outlined for staff, which is subject to change based on public health guidance.
+This includes but is not limited to:

 - Six feet of physical distance is required at all times on campus, indoors or outdoors.
 In departments where proximity to others is part of the work, a protocol for maintaining six feet of distance is required.

 - Occupancy for shared office spaces should not exceed 50% of normal levels.

-- Student workers must complete their Daily Health Check and recieve a green "GO" message in order to come to work on campus.
+- Student workers must complete their Daily Health Check and receive a green "GO" message in order to come to work on campus.

 If you need assistance planning for student workers in an on-campus space, contact Environmental Health & Safety.

 Implementing COVID-19 public health guidance for student work

 It is everyone's responsibility as community members to keep one another safe this fall.
 In order to keep campus safe, we will need to remind each other to follow COVID-19 protocols.
 In the workplace, supervisors of student workers must maintain a safe working environment, including providing training, support, and reminders to student workers about following public health guidance.

 If student workers will be on campus, supervisors are responsible for providing training on protocol specific to their positions when they return to work.
 Supervisors may use the Student Worker COVID-19 Expectations handout during training.
 If you have specific questions about implementing public health guidance or preparing your space for your student work, please contact Environmental Health & Safety at firstname.lastname@example.org.

 Yes.
 Supervisors should ask students when they arrive at work to see their green "GO" message for the day.
 If students are working remotely, this is not necessary.

 Student workers are required to follow all public health guidance while at work.
 If a student worker is not following guidance, supervisors should provide an immediate reminder.
 If there is an ongoing pattern of a student not following these protocol while at work, please contact the student work coordinator for assistance with the situation.